KahfAds/kahf-ads-ios/README.md

-# KahfAdsProvider SDK
+# KahfAdDK

-The `KahfAdsProvider` SDK is a lightweight ad management utility designed to integrate banner and video ads into your SwiftUI applications.
+The `KahfAdProvider` is a lightweight ad management utility designed to integrate banner and video ads into your SwiftUI applications.

 ---